-Orange County Pharmaceutical Litigation Attorneys
+Orange County Pharmaceutical Litigation Attorney

 Pharmaceutical litigation has become a widely publicized area of law over the past decade.
 It seems like every three to four years a new drug is pulled off the market and a wave of class action lawsuits commence.
 Some of the major drugs that were pulled off the shelves were the weight loss pill Phen-Phen, some years later another weight loss and exercise aid known as Ephedrine and recently the pain killer Vioxx.
+If any of this sounds familiar, an Orange County pharmaceutical litigation lawyer can help.

 Many pro-pharmaceutical drug articles and advertisements made it a point to claim that these drugs were safe for the most part and that they were pulled in an act of over cautiousness to protect consumers.
 The ensuing legal claims against the drug companies were painted as litigious attorneys encouraging anybody who took the drug to file suit in hopes of getting some money.
 However, a simple overview of the rules that open up manufacturers and distributors of pharmaceutical drugs to liability makes it apparent that such liability is justified.